emirtkgz/idxcpp/README.md

 That's it!
 Just make sure you build your project with C++17 or higher.

 ## Usage
-It's quite simple to use \n
+It's quite simple to use!
 Data is stored internally as a single dimensional vector.
 You can access the each element with [] operator and cast the pointer to a suitable type.

 From test/mnist_test/main.cpp